Gratitude + journaling = reduced caregiver stress

-Caregiver stress is an inevitable part of the job when you’re caring for an older adult.
-But there are ways to keep it from overwhelming you.
-Two effective methods are to practice gratitude and to keep a journal.
+Caregiver stress is unavoidable when you’re caring for an older adult.
+But there are ways to keep it from becoming overwhelming.

-We found a way to combine these two stress management techniques into one simple activity – the UC Berkeley Thnx4 21 day gratitude journal challenge.
-(Everyone loves getting 2 for 1, right?)
+We found a way to combine these two stress management techniques into one simple activity – the free UC Berkeley Thnx4 21 day gratitude journal challenge.
+A shorter 10 day “intensive” challenge is also available.

 Gratitude reduces caregiver stress because it helps you notice the positives in life, even in the middle of tough times.
 Practicing gratitude can lower stress, boost mood, protect from depression, improve sleep, boost immune system, and more.

 Journaling is another powerful way to reduce caregiver stress.
-Getting thoughts and feelings onto paper and out of your head has been shown to improve health as well as help with problem-solving and decision-making.
+Getting thoughts and feelings down on paper and out of your head has been shown to improve health as well as help with problem-solving and decision-making.

 UC Berkeley’s Greater Good Science Center created the Thnx4 project to help people lead healthier, happier lives.
 It’s based on 20 years of research showing that people who regularly feel grateful see positive results, including: